JoinColony/coding-challenge-events-list/README.md

 In case there's no user address in the event payload values, try using something else for entropy _(Eg: a colony's address, a transaction's hash, etc)_.

+#### Exploring a transaction

+As a back up plan, or, if you just want to have a _more_ visual representation of the values you are working with, you can always use a [blockchian explorer](https://etherscan.io/) to inspect the transaction.

+Just get the `transactionHash` value from your event log _(you'll find it in the raw event, not the parsed one)_, then navigate directly to it by contructing a link similar to this one: `https://etherscan.io/tx/<transactionHash>`.

 ### Formatting the data

 The list you will end up with, after you parse it and concatenate it, should: